 Subtitle translations involve creating of subtitles.
 So, what are subtitles?
 Subtitles are texts that are placed at the bottom of a screen on a film after they are translated from the original audio.
 That sounds confusing, simply put subtitles are created as a result of the subtitling process which involves translating the audio of a film into texts that are usually placed at the bottom of the screen.
 The goal with subtitling is to produce captions that viewers can comfortably read in the time available and still follow what’s happening on the video.
 Creating subtitles is not an easy task.
 It requires simple language, short words, and a very succinct style.
 Translators will spend considerable time mulling over and re-working their translation to get it just right.

 By now you already know what localization is and what it entails.
-Website localization is the process of adapting websites from one language into another language while considering the technical, cultural and linguistical aspects of the target language.
-Not all pages on a website may need to be localized, normally clients choose specifics parts that who be highly relatable to their target audience and that is what usually gets localized.
+Website localization is adapting websites from one language into another language while considering the technical, cultural, and linguistic aspects of the target language.
+Not all pages on a website may need to be localized, normally clients choose specifics parts that who be highly relatable to their target audience to be localized.

-When it comes to translation, it is very easy to lose the meaning when texts are translated from one language to the other.
+When it comes to translation, it is very easy to lose meaning when texts are translated from one language to the other.
 The best kind of translation is the one that keeps the context and meanings of the original file, in the target language.
-This is what is encouraged globally.
-Well transcreation Is the translation method that 100% sticks to this.
-It is a method that allows the adapting a message to elicit the same emotional response in another language and culture.
-Transcreation creates a new message that will get the desired emotional response in that culture, while preserving the style and tone of the original.
+This is encouraged globally.
+Well, transcreation Is the translation method that 100% sticks to this.
+It is a method that allows the adapting of a message to elicit the same emotional response in another language and culture.
+Transcreation creates a new message that will get the desired emotional response in that culture while preserving the style and tone of the original.

-Audio translation are the kinds of translations that involve translation of any form of recorded files from one language into another.
-It is usually affected by audio quality, speech clarity and speaking speed.
-Getting an audio file which is perfect in all ways and form is impossible so it is safe to say that getting a perfectly and accurately done audio translation is close to impossible.
+Audio translations are the kinds of translations that involve the translation of any form of recorded files from one language into another.
+It is usually affected by the audio quality, speech clarity, and speaking speed.
+Getting an audio file that is perfect in all ways and form is impossible so getting a perfectly and accurately done audio translation is close to impossible.

 General translations are exactly what their name suggests, they are general translations.
-These are the types of translations that don’t belong to a particular professional field where specialist knowledge is needed.
-What this means is that any form of text is translated and these texts don’t usually have jargons that are not widely known.
-Anyone who understands and speaks your language pairs fluently is in a position to do general translations because they don’t really need some form of specialized translator to do it.
-Translators who constantly work on general translations are usually referred to as general purpose translators.
+These are the translations that don’t belong to a particular professional field where specialist knowledge is needed.
+What this means is that any form of text is translated and these texts rarely have jargons that are not widely known.
+Anyone who understands and speaks your language pairs fluently is able to do general translations because they don’t really need a specialized translator to do it.
+Translators who constantly work on general translations are usually referred to as general-purpose translators.

 Apart from general translations, all the other translations that will be mentioned on this article can be referred to as technical translations.
 This is because for this translation to be done, it needs a specialist’s knowledge.
 They are translations that can be found in technical professional fields.
 Fields like Engineering, IT or industry related fields.
 Simply put, for technical translations to be a success, a specialist translator is needed and depending on what field they are in, they are able to deliver translations that specific to a particular specialty.
 It is important to note that legal, financial and medical translations are not part of technical translations.

-Scientific translations are greatly related and impacted by the scientific field.
+Scientific translations are greatly related and affected by the scientific field.
 Any scientific document that has to be translated will be referred to as a scientific translation.
-Simply put this is the translation of scientific research or documents that are related to science and what not.
-Most of the texts translated in the scientific field, are usually texts that invariably contain domain-specific terminology, and often involve cutting edge research.
-Anyone who takes up scientific translations, must be an individual who has wide knowledge on science and fully grasps the terminologies and jargons used in the field.
+Simply put this is the translation of scientific research or documents that are related to science and whatnot.
+Most of the texts translated in the scientific field are usually texts that invariably contain domain-specific terminology and often involve cutting edge research.
+Anyone who takes up scientific translations must be an individual who has a wide knowledge of science and fully grasps the terminologies and jargon used in the field.
 It is not a translation type that can be carried out by just anyone.

 These are the translations found in the finance sector.
-Any documents in banking, stock exchange, forex, financing and financial reporting all fall under financial translation.
-If you do not have knowledge on finance and everything that surrounds it, you will not be able to carry out any form of financial translations.
-It is only done by translators who have specialized in finance and even understand the terminologies used and what not.
+Any documents in banking, stock exchange, forex, financing, and financial reporting all fall under financial translation.
+If you do not have knowledge of finance and everything that surrounds it, you cannot carry out any form of financial translations.
+It is only done by translators who have specialized in finance and even understand the terminologies used and whatnot.
 Any competent translator could translate a bank statement, for example, so that wouldn’t typically be considered a financial translation.
 This means that for these translations to be a success, translators with domain expertise are needed.

 When you hear the word legal, your head automatically registers law.
 Legal translations are the type of translations that are related to law and the legal process.
-Anyone who would love to work in legal translation, must have prior knowledge on law everything else that it entails.
-It would be extremely hard for someone who has no knowledge in law to take on any form of legal translations.
-A translator taking on legal translations without legal knowledge will not be able to fully grasp the legal concepts and won’t know how to write in legal style or understand the differences between legal systems, and how best to translate concepts that don’t correspond.
+Anyone who would love to work in legal translation must have prior knowledge of law everything else that it entails.
+It would be extremely hard for someone who has no knowledge of the law to take on any form of legal translation.
+A translator taking on legal translations without legal knowledge cannot fully grasp the legal concepts and won’t know how to write in a legal style or understand the differences between legal systems, and how best to translate concepts that don’t correspond.

 These kinds of translations can also be referred to as legal translations.
-This is because the translations involve translations of legal verifications, certification or notarization that is common in many jurisdictions.
-There is no much to say about these kinds of translation apart from they also need a specialized professional to carry them out.
+This is because the translations involve translations of legal verifications, certification, or notarization that is common in many jurisdictions.
+There is not much to say about these kinds of translations apart from they also need a specialized professional to carry them out.

 This another form of translation that falls under the legal translation body.
 Just like juridical translations, judicial translations usually happen around courts and we all know that anything that involves the courts, has to be legal.
 Be sure not to confuse the two because it is very easy to do so.
 The kinds of translations found in judicial translations are court proceeding documentation like judgments, minutes, testimonies, etc.